Kellenkjames/RB109/each_map_select/example_9.md

 The `puts` method invocation passes in the reference of `n` as an argument; this outputs each Array element `[false, true, true, true, true, true, true, true, true, true]` on a newline and returns `nil` on line 8.

-The `p` method invocation passes in the reference `new_array` as an argument; this outputs and returns the Array element `[false, true, true, true, true, true, true, true, true, true]`.
+The `p` method invocation passes in the reference of `new_array` as an argument; this outputs and returns the Array `[false, true, true, true, true, true, true, true, true, true]`.

 This problem demonstrates behaviors of `map`.
 The `map` method calls the block on each element and returns a new Array whose elements are the return values of the block.